 Difference Between Striated Muscles and Smooth Muscles

-What Are Striated Muscles?
+What are Striated Muscles?

-• Striated muscles are more known as skeletal muscles, identified as having a striped appearance, or striations.
+Striated muscles are more known as skeletal muscles, identified as having a striped appearance, or striations.
+These muscles are primarily responsible for voluntary movements and are mainly attached to bones.

-Structure Of Striated Muscles
+Structure of Striated Muscles

 • Striations: The alternating presence of light and dark bands gives striated muscles an appearance that makes them easily recognizable under a microscope.
 This striation results from the arrangement of the myofilaments, actin and myosin, in an orderly fashion.